Ask AI

 Specific circumstances

-Pregnant patients: as per SAGES 2024 guidelines, Consider performing laparoscopic cholecystectomy over offering nonoperative management in pregnant patients with acute cholecystitis.
+Pregnant patients: as per IDSA 2024 guidelines, consider obtaining ultrasound or MRI as the initial diagnostic imaging in pregnant patients with suspected acute cholecystitis.